Aliases for CTDP1 Gene

 GeneCards Summary for CTDP1 Gene

 CTDP1 (CTD Phosphatase Subunit 1) is a Protein Coding gene.
-Diseases associated with CTDP1 include congenital cataracts, facial dysmorphism, and neuropathy and neuropathy.
-Among its related pathways are Gene Expression and HIV Life Cycle.
-GO annotations related to this gene include phosphoprotein phosphatase activity and CTD phosphatase activity.
+Diseases associated with CTDP1 include Congenital Cataracts, Facial Dysmorphism, And Neuropathy and Charcot-Marie-Tooth Disease/Hereditary Motor And Sensory Neuropathy.
+Among its related pathways are HIV Transcription Elongation and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include phosphoprotein phosphatase activity and RNA polymerase II CTD heptapeptide repeat phosphatase activity.